Start Synfig Studio — a new animation will be

 Timetrack panels at the bottom.
 You’ll see that

-each parameter in the Parameters Panel matches a
+each parameter in the Paramters Panel matches a

 row in the Timetrack Panel.
 The last parameter is

 the vertices list.
 Click on the small arrow on the left to unfold the

 list.
 You should see something like this:

 Each brown diamond (or Waypoints) stands for a recorded

 value (here the vertices positions were recorded at 0f with the

 keyframe, and at 4s when we moved some vertices or vertices handles).

 The two vertices we added to make the bud are marked with green and red

 vertical line on their 0s and 4s waypoints.
 Right-click on them in the